aliyun/terraform-provider-alicloud/website/docs/r/alb_server_group.html.markdown

   requests are forwarded to the server.
 * `description` - The description of the server.
 * `port` - The port that is used by the server.
 Valid values: `1` to `65535`.
-* `server_id` - The ID of the ECS instance, ENI instance or ECI instance.
+* `server_id` - The ID of the backend server.
-* `server_ip` - The IP address of the ENI instance when it is in the inclusive ENI mode.
+  - If `server_group_type` is set to `Instance`, set the parameter to the ID of an Elastic Compute Service (ECS) instance, an elastic network interface (ENI), or an elastic container instance.
+These backend servers are specified by Ecs, Eni, or Eci.
+  - If `server_group_type` is set to `Ip`, set the parameter to an IP address specified in the server group.
+  - If `server_group_type` is set to `Fc`, set the parameter to the Alibaba Cloud Resource Name (ARN) of a function specified in the server group.
+* `server_ip` - The IP address of an Elastic Compute Service (ECS) instance, an elastic network interface (ENI), or an elastic container instance. **Note:** You do not need to configure the parameter if you set `server_group_type` to `Fc`.

 #### Block health_check_config